trr266/carbonfood/README.md

 Currently, this repository contains this power analysis along with some auxiliary data.
 You can take a [look at it here](https://trr266.de/carbonfood/power_analysis.html).
 If you want to work with the R code itself, it resides in the `doc` directory.
 You can knit either manually or by running `make all` (assuming that you have a working make environment installed - see below for details).

-Feel to reach out to the authors for questions and/or feedback.
+Feel free to reach out to the authors for questions and/or feedback.

 ### How do I reproduce the analysis?